veganburrito86/se_invpower_lcds/Readme.txt

  * - - - "-ore" and "-ingots" are the list of those items AND some additional inventory information on one screen (%inventory used, total volume and mass)
  * - - - "-power" shows the full power information screen, while "-storedpower" just shows a percent of stored power remaining.
  *
+ *
+ * You can run the script with these arguments:
+ * "initpanels" - looks for newly-placed screens and updates them
+ * "findcontainers" - looks for newly-placed blocks with inventories to count
+ * "update_off" - stops the script from updating screens
+ * "update_on" - continue updating screens after using "update_off"
  */